kimlimjustin/wiz/README.md

 ![Dragging wiz](images/dragging.png)

 ### Closing Wiz
-You can close Wiz by killing it via task manager.
+You can close Wiz by killing it by press the `Esc` button.